NickJocius/robofriends/README.md

-# Getting Started with Create React App
+# Robo Friends App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is an adaptation of a udemy project.
+I customized it by integrating redux-toolkit and utilizing RTK Query for fetching data from the jsonplaceholder API

 ## Available Scripts